datasmid/buildserver/README.md

 The build server on Centos is provisioned with Vagrant and Ansible.
 It uses several roles published on http://galaxy.ansible.com.
 **Java, Ant, Maven, Gradle, Jenkins, Sonar, Nexus, Artifactory with MariaDB as database.**
-It comes fully configure with the example project (game-of-life) of the book "Jenkins, the Definitive Guide".
-That is an [open source book](http://www.wakaleo.com/books/jenkins-the-definitive-guide).
+It comes fully configured with the example project (game-of-life) of the open source book ["Jenkins, the Definitive Guide"](http://www.wakaleo.com/books/jenkins-the-definitive-guide).
 Plugins for Jenkins and Sonar are provisioned from specs in roles/jenkins/vars/main.yml and roles/sonar/vars/main.yml.

 **Tomcat+PostgreSQL** are deployed on a separate VM to mimic production.